samposihvola/2048/README.md

 ![Screencap of the game](/2048-screencap.png)

 The main purpose of this project is to give me hands-on experience from modern day web development.
 React + Vite for the app, Jest for unit tests, and Cypress for end-to-end tests.
-I am currently planning on creating a backend with NodeJS and MongoDB.
-Check my todo list below for details!

 ## Usability Testing